gauravcodepro/BIGG-metabolicmaps.jl/README.md

 # vector-metabolic-maps
-- using julia and vector graphics to make escher metabolic maps.
+- using julia, linear programming, struct and vector graphics to make escher metabolic maps.
-- linear programming and struct and vector graphics.
 - one additonal function to include before the release
 ```
 suppose you have a reaction of a metabolite like this: